The BIG day has finally arrived, and you’re excited and nervous; it’s completely natural to feel that way.

 Get your instructor to check your eyesight a few days before the test.
 You should be able to read a car number plate from 20.5 meters or 67 feet.

-Just before the test: You will meet with your examiner at the test center office.
-He or she will need to inspect all the above documents, and then ask you to sign an insurance, health, and residency declaration.
-Before heading out the examiner will ask you if you would like your instructor to accompany you on the test.
-If you decide you would like your instructor to accompany you then he/she will.
-But there is absolutely no way the instructor can help you in any way at all during the test.
-After this, you will both make your way out of the office and to the car.
-Just before getting to the car, you will be required to read a number plate, and then be asked two questions on vehicle safety and maintenance from the Show me, tell me a list.
+You will meet with your examiner at the test centre office just before the test.
+He or she will need to inspect all the above documents and then ask you to sign an insurance, health, and residency declaration.
+Before heading out, the examiner will ask if you would like your instructor to accompany you on the test.
+If you want your instructor to accompany you, he/she will.
+But there is no way the instructor can help you during the test.
+After this, you will make your way out of the office and to the car.
+Before getting to the car, read a number plate and then be asked two questions on vehicle safety and maintenance from the Show Me, Tell Me a List.
 After answering these questions, you will be asked to get into the car with the examiner.
-Make sure you have shut the door properly, checked that the hand brake is applied & that the gears are in neutral if your test is in a manual car.
-Then put on your seat belt.
+Ensure you have shut the door properly, checked that the hand brake is applied & that the gears are in neutral if your test is in a manual car.
+Then, put on your seat belt.

 Here comes the scary instruction:

-“Shortly I will begin your driving test which will last approximately 38 to 40 minutes.
-I will ask you to carry out one reversing maneuver and possibly an Emergency Stop.
-During the test, I will also ask you to drive independently for about 20 minutes.
-If you don’t have any questions then I would like you to start the car, drive out of the car park follow the road ahead unless traffic signs direct otherwise.
-When I want you to turn left or right I will ask you to do so in plenty of time.”
+“Shortly, I will begin your driving test, which will last approximately 38 to 40 minutes.
+I will ask you to carry out one reversing manoeuvre and possibly an Emergency Stop.
+I will also ask you to drive independently for about 20 minutes during the test.
+If you don’t have any questions, I would like you to start the car, drive out of the car park, and follow the road ahead unless traffic signs direct otherwise.
+When I want you to turn left or right, I will ask you to do so in plenty of time.”

 If you are still unsure of the instructions, then ask them to be repeated.
 It’s ok to do that!